 d) Google conversion tracking

-When you visit a page that contains Google Maps, your browser establishes a direct connection to Google's servers.
-The map contents are transmitted by Google directly to your browser and integrated by this into the website.
-Therefore, we have no control over the extent of the data collected by Google in this manner.
+When you visit a page that contains an OpenStreetMap map, your browser establishes a direct connection to OSMF's servers.
+The map contents are transmitted by OSMF directly to your browser and integrated into the website.
+Therefore, we have no control over the extent of the data collected by OSMF in this process.

 Upon request, we will provide you with information about your personal data processed by us at any time (for a detailed description of the scope of your right to information, see Art.
-15 EU GDPR).
+15 GDPR).
 Nevertheless, should it occur in individual cases despite our efforts to ensure correct and up-to-date data, that incorrect or incomplete personal data is stored, we will rectify this immediately upon your request (Art.
-16 EU GDPR).
+16 GDPR).
 Insofar as you wish to have deleted your personal data stored by us, this request will be complied with immediately if deletion does not conflict with statutory documentation or retention obligations or processing rights (Art.
-17 EU GDPR).
+17 GDPR).
 As an alternative to deletion, you may only request that the processing be restricted if you believe that the data is incorrect or the processing is unlawful or if the data is no longer needed but you need it to assert, exercise or defend legal rights (Art.
-18 DS-BER).
-If your personal data is processed on the basis of legitimate interests in accordance with Article 6 (1) sentence 1 letter f of the GDPR, you have the right to object to the processing of your personal data, if there are reasons for this arising from your particular situation (Art.
-21 GDPR).
-In addition, you have the right at any time to receive the data made available to us in a structured, common and machine-readable format or to request the transfer to another (Art.
+18 GDPR).
+In addition, you have the right at any time to receive the data made available to us in a structured, common and machine-readable format or to request the transfer to another service provider (Art.
 20 EU GDPR).

 If you believe that our handling of the data you receive is not consistent with the protection provided by the European General Data Protection Regulation (DSD), you have the right to complain at any time to the regulatory authority of your usual place of residence or employment or our registered office (Art.
 77 EU GDPR).